AllTheMods/alltheguides/docs/help/faq.md

     - IPv6 issues.
         - Setting this Java argument to force IPv4 `-Djava.net.preferIPv4Stack=true`
         - Disabling "Internet Protocol Version 6 (TCP/IPv6)" in/on Adapter Settings in Network and Sharing Center.
+    - Flushing DNS:
-    - Flushing DNS > Command Prompt > `ipconfig /flushdns`
+		- Open **Command Prompt**  and type `ipconfig /flushdns`
-    - Firewall / DDoS protection (Modded MC can potentially flood network with packets considering to be an attack and blocking a specific server ip/inbound connections).
+    - Firewall / DDoS protection (Modded MC can potentially flood network with packets considering to be an attack and blocking a specific server ip or inbound connections).

 ### Modpack Crashes (At Beginning)

-???
-Info
+??? question
     Crashes can be caused by numerous of reasons, which can be frustrating to figure out exactly why you're crashing.

     - Check within launcher/instance settings there's enough ram allocated. (**8GB** / **8,192MB**).
 No more than (**12GB** / **12,288MB**).